random-bits-studio/use-siwe/README.md

 ### Next.js: SiweApi

-A function that rutuns a `NextApiHandler` that will handle all auth API routes.
+A function that returns a `NextApiHandler` that will handle all auth API routes.

 #### Usage